alinnman/celestial-navigation/INSTALL.md

 can be used (and modified) if you would like to use your sextant as an aid in terrestrial navigation.

-In addition to the supplied script you may also run the code in [Jupyter Notebooks](https://en.wikipedia.org/wiki/Project_Jupyter#Jupyter_Notebook).
+In addition to the supplied scripts you may also run the code in [Jupyter Notebooks](https://en.wikipedia.org/wiki/Project_Jupyter#Jupyter_Notebook).
 [Jupyter can be installed in Pydroid](https://www.codementor.io/@olalekanrahman/how-to-access-jupyter-notebook-on-pydroid-1ckw13mtgz), and this allows for a convenient way to keep your workflow in an easily managed web interface.